 A complete and effective program should include three maintenance categories: preventive, daily and periodic maintenance.

 During planning, it’s important to establish preventive measures to prevent soiling of the carpet and automatically reduce the costs of additional cleaning.
-These can include:
+A carpet maintenance guide should include these considerations:

 Mats should be placed in entrances and elevators to collect dirt before it reaches any carpeted area.
 For optimum effect, make sure the mats are large enough to cover the distance of several footsteps.